Dr. A.P.J. Abdul Kalam – The Missile Man of India

 The world today is integrally connected through four rapid connectivities.
 They are environment, people, economy, and ideas.

 Under the leadership of Abdul Kalam, the project of IGMDP proved to be successful by producing missiles like first Prithvi missile in 1988 and then the Agni missile in 1989.
-Due to this he was known as "Missile Man of India."
+Due to his contribution he was known as "Missile Man of India."

 In 1992, he was appointed as the Scientific Adviser to the Defence Minister.
 With the rank of cabinet minister, in 1999, he was appointed as the Principal Scientific Adviser to the Government of India.